sakshisangaonkar/hackerrank-solutions/README.md

 # HackerRank Solutions

-This repository contains my solutions to various problems
+This repository contains my solutions to Python problems